-- Applicants enrolling in the Vocational Nursing (VN) program or Associate Degree in Nursing (ADN) program must provide a copy of their high school diploma, transcripts, or a copy of their official GED certificate prior to starting classes.
-Students enrolling in the Vocational Nursing program or Associate Degree in Nursing program may not be allowed to start classes until acceptable documentation is provided. - Applicants enrolling in the Pharmacy Technician program must provide their high school diploma or a copy of their GED and 2 sets of official transcripts, within 30 days of starting the program. - Applicants enrolling in the Business Specialist, Dental Assisting, Massage Therapy, Medical Assistant, Medical Billing and Coding, or Optical Technician programs must provide a copy of their high school diploma, transcripts, or a copy of their GED within 30 days of starting the program.
-Also see Ability-to-Benefit section of the catalog. - Applicants enrolling in the Associate of Occupational Science degree programs must provide a copy of their high school diploma, transcripts, or a copy of their official GED within 30 days of starting the program. - 5.
+- 2. Applicants enrolling in the Pharmacy Technician program must provide their high school diploma or a copy of their GED and 2 sets of official transcripts, within 30 days of starting the program. - 3.
+Applicants enrolling in the Business Specialist, Dental Assisting, Massage Therapy, Medical Assistant, Medical Billing and Coding, or Optical Technician programs must provide a copy of their high school diploma, transcripts, or a copy of their GED within 30 days of starting the program.
+Also see Ability-to-Benefit section of the catalog. - Applicants enrolling in the Associate of Occupational Science degree programs must provide a copy of their high school diploma, transcripts, or a copy of their official GED within 30 days of starting the program.

 High school documentation from a country other than the United States must be translated and certified to be at least the equivalent of a U.S. high school diploma by an agency that is a member of the National Association of Credential Evaluation Services (NACES) or Association of International Credential Evaluators (AICE) within 30 days of starting the program.